lunatixxx/RCVMod/README.md

 **Maps events**
 -c1m1 -> The elevator will come after 10 seconds and it alerts the horde, also there is an explosion just before the saferoom who offer a new strategy for infecteds.
 -c8m3 -> If the gas station explode it will create a shortcut to climb the roof faster and it alerts the horde, but you can still take the elevator.

-**Misc**
--Bunny hopping is blocked because there is no reason leave this shit on.
--Friendly fire is disabled when survivors are still inside saferoom.
--Vocalizer anti flood to protect your ears from bleeding.
--Damage dealt to tank announcer in the chat.
--Source TV is enabled and is recording every match, people can also spectate if they want.